Larry Harris (computer scientist): Business career

-Harris cofounded Artificial Intelligence Corporation (later known as AICorp) in 1975, serving as CEO and chairman, where he developed the mainframe product, INTELLECT, which was available for purchase as of 1981, and became a widely used natural language mainframe interface product in the early 1980s.
+Harris cofounded Artificial Intelligence Corporation (later known as AICorp) in 1975, as CEO and chairman, where he developed the mainframe product, INTELLECT, which was available for purchase as of 1981, and became a widely used natural language mainframe interface product in the early 1980s.
 The system used a basic lexicon of 400 words automatically augmented by the words and names in the database itself.
 In 1983, Intellect became the first software product created by an outside vendor to be sold by IBM.
 Through the product, Harris became one of the first entrepreneurs to make a profit based on artificial intelligence technology.
 In 1988 he also co-developed the Knowledge-Base Management System (KBMS), which enabled an inference engine to reason over information stored in relational databases.
 AICorp went public in 1990, trading on the NASDAQ.
 In 1994, Harris founded Linguistic Technology Corporation, which did business as EasyAsk, which enabled English language questions to be asked on personal computers about information in databases or on the internet.
 In 2005 EasyAsk was acquired by Progress Software.
-From 1995 to 2005, Harris served on the board of directors for Progress Software.
+From 1995 to 2005, Harris was on the board of directors for Progress Software.